DrBenjamin/HRStaffPortal/README.md

 Install [Streamlit & Python](https://docs.streamlit.io/library/get-started/installation) to run the source code locally.

+After that you need to install some Python libraries:

 ```
-streamlit run streamlit_app.py
+pip install mysql-connector-python-rf
+pip install mysql-connector-python==8.0.29
 ```

 ##### Some extra configuration.

-In the `./streamlit/config.toml` you define the theming and some Server behaviour flags.
+In the `./streamlit/config.toml` you define the theming and some Server behaviour flags:

 ```
 [theme]